 The best Sundays are for long reads and deep conversations.

-Every Sunday, CoinDesk plays host to deep, nuanced discussions about complex issues with the cast of the Let’s Talk Bitcoin! show.
+This week marks the debut of the CoinDesk Podcast Network.
+By next year, you’ll be able to find new episodes on a variety of topics every day of the week.
+For now, every Sunday, CoinDesk will play host to deep, nuanced discussions about complex issues with the cast of the Let’s Talk Bitcoin! show.

 Let’s Talk Bitcoin! is a long-running independent podcast on the ideas, people and projects powering the cryptocurrency narrative.
 On this show, we basically talk about everything other than the price.

 Since we started this conversation in early 2013, a whole world of blockchains and tokens has sprung up alongside bitcoin, and we talk about those too as real-world events help us see what’s real and what’s just clever marketing.